zaisty/thmod-linux/README.md

 Run The Hell 3 mod
 ---------------------------------------------
 On Heroic Games Launcher click on poster with mod and then click play now.
 That's it.
-Enjoy Your game.
+Enjoy Your game!

 Issues
 ---------------------------------------------